kovstas/adsyncbot/README.md

 # AD Sync Telegram Bot [WIP]
-The bot ties your organization members in Active Directory (AD) with the corresponded user in Telegram.
+The bot connects your organization members in Active Directory (AD) with telegram users.

 ## Usage